Tycour/tycour-code-repo/docs/lessons/locating_transgenes.md

 # 4. Aligning Reads to Reference Genome

-Before this step, add an extra contig representing your contruct to the end of the genome reference fasta file.
+Before this step, add an extra contig representing your construct to the end of the genome reference fasta file.
 This is `AgamP4_lineName.fasta` in the following command.

 ```
 minimap2 -a -o lineName_AgamP4_align.sam AgamP4_lineName.fasta lineName_filter.fastq.gz